jcalderita/jcalderita/README.md

 ---

-With over 20 years of experience as a Software Developer, I have led the development of the IRATI web application in SALUD GN.
-Additionally, I have been part of the team responsible for migrating IRATI to a more advanced technology, which has improved its performance and scalability.
-I am currently focused on my career towards the development of applications for iOS and VisionOS, using Swift both on the client and server side, seeking new challenges in these emerging areas.
+With over 20 years of software development experience, I led the development and subsequent migration of the IRATI web application at SALUD GN, enhancing its performance and scalability.
+I currently specialize in iOS and VisionOS development with Swift, both on the client and server side, incorporating accessibility best practices.
+I’m looking for new challenges in these emerging areas.

 ## ⌨️ WORK EXPERIENCE